sunghill/sunghill/README.md

 ### Profile

-Product Manager with 10+ years of diverse technology experience, including substantial expertise in product management, QA, and project management within high-growth SaaS and consulting companies.
+Product Manager with experience in managing machine learning projects, and expertise in testing and releasing features at scale.